Apsu/cura-i3-mk2/README.md

 Previous Versions
 ---
-There is a bug in the new 2.x Cura versions where it misbehaves in odd ways if you have the config files from the legacy versions of Cura on your system.
-You *cannot* currently run the legacy Cura, then the new Cura, without first removing these old files and reinstalling the new Cura.
+There is a bug in the new 2.x Cura versions where it misbehaves in odd ways if you have the shared config files from the legacy versions of Cura on your system.
+You *cannot* currently run the legacy Cura, then the new Cura, without first removing these old files and restarting the new Cura.

 Details
 ===